 Today is Festivus

-For anyone who is fed up with Christmas, obsessed with Seinfeld, or irreligious enough to eschew Hanukkah but keen to throw a party, Festivus provides the answer to the secularist's prayers.
+For anyone who is fed up with Christmas or irreligious enough to eschew Hanukkah but keen to throw a party, Festivus provides the answer to the secularist's prayers.

 Festivus reached the public domain courtesy of a 1997 Seinfeld episode where Frank Constanza, after getting into a punch-up over the last doll in the store, establishes an alternative ritual, Festivus.